nmendybayev/nginx-private-argo/README.md

 # nginx-private
-This repo is a part of ArgoCD project
+This repo is a part of an ArgoCD project